 What about incontinence?

 Many people with CF will take inhaled medications as part of their treatment.
-This may be to loosen the mucus, hydrate the airways, open up the airways, reduce inflammation (swelling) of the airways, and/or to get antibiotics into the lungs to treat infections.
+This may be to loosen the mucus, hydrate the airways, open up the airways, reduce inflammation of the airways and/or to deliver antibiotics to treat infections.